How to Disable Automatic Windows Updates in Windows 10

 Step 3: Change Settings to Notify before Downloading Windows Updates

 Now, you can use Configure Automatic Updates policy to change Windows Updates settings.
-So, if you don’t want to disable automatic Windows update completely and wish to be notified of downloading the update, you can do so here.
+So, if you don’t want to disable automatic Windows updates completely and wish to be notified of downloading the update, you can do so here.

 So, open Configure Automatic Updates policy and select Enabled.
 After that select “2 – Notify for download and auto install” from the drop-down and click Apply & OK.